William Henry McGarvey: Final years and death

-In December 1897, Helena passed away at her daughter's estate in Graz, Austria.
+In December 1897, Helena died at her daughter's estate in Graz, Austria.
 McGarvey remarried in 1905 to Eleanor Hamilton, a British woman.

 McGarvey's company reached its peak in the early 1910s, becoming one of Europe's largest oil companies.
 The company's oil refinery at Trieste was one of the largest in Europe and shipped oil products and drilling equipment across the world.
 A subsidiary company managed drilling operations in Mexico, Cuba, Nigeria, Russia and elsewhere.

 In early 1911, McGarvey's younger brother James, who managed oil properties at Grosny, Russia was murdered by armed robbers who broke into their home while they were eating dinner.
 The intruders also killed a servant, a guard, James' colleague Talbot Barnard and wounded a cook, before escaping with 100 pounds in cash.
 James' wife survived the encounter and was treated at a hospital in Vladikavka.

 When the First World War broke out, McGarvey was reportedly heartbroken to be living in a nation at war with Britain.
 In the summer of 1914, Russia invaded Galicia, before being quickly pushed back by Germany and Austria-Hungary.
 In their retreat, the Russian army set fire to Galicia's oil wells and blew up the refineries, effectively destroying the oil industry in the region and McGarvey's company.
 Reportedly, Austrian authorities deemed McGarvey suspicious and placed him under house arrest.
 In November 1914, on his 71st birthday, McGarvey suffered a stroke and died.
 An obituary in the London Free Press noted that "He was thoroughly British and worry is supposed to have hastened his end."